assist-project/state-machine-bug-finder/ARTIFACT.md

 Besides the source code, the artifact contains the bug patterns developed for SSH, which are located in the 'src/main/resources/patterns/ssh' directory.
 During bug detection, these are checked on the models learned for SSH servers, located in the 'src/main/resources/models/ssh' directory.
-The learning setup used to generate these models can be found at the given link.
+The learning setup used to generate these models can be found at the given [link][sshharness].
 This setup provides a test harness which was re-used as part of this work for validation.

 ## Quick walkthrough